Dear Bellaire Resident,

 Please contact Bellaire council members regarding the Spruce/Fifth streetscape project.
 Council needs to hear from others – not just the business/property owners.
 Here are a few points you can pass on:

-The Spruce/Fifth St. project was put out to bid in mid-December, before the project was even presented to council.
+The Spruce/Fifth St. construction project was put out to bid in mid-December 2018, before the final design of the project was approved by to council.

 The project was presented to council on Jan.
-7, but not as an action item.
+7, 2019, but not as an action item.
 COUNCIL HAS NEVER VOTED TO APPROVE THIS PROJECT!
-But council is scheduled to approve the bid on Feb.
-18.
+But Council is scheduled to approve the bid on Feb.
+18, 2019.

 During the Jan.
 7 presentation, Spruce/Fifth businesses were not allowed to comment on the project.
 Those businesses had not been allowed to even see the final plans before they were brought to council.
 Each time businesses asked to see them, they were told the plans were not complete, even though the city was asking for bids.